Nataliasw/Maps-draw-Talisman/README.md

 ## Choose extenstions (maps) you own, then insert the number of maps you want to play with tonight and click Draw button.

+This project was created only for educational purposes.